 The Seymour Duncan Vapor Trail has essentially upped the ante among affordable, space efficient, and quality sounding analog delay pedals.
-Perhaps the Let’s see the final result.
+With this and their fantastic 805 Overdrive, I predict Seymour Duncan is going to keep making waves in the pedal game.
+Let’s see the final result.

 The Seymour Duncan Vapor Trail has set a new standard for an affordable, high-quality analog delay pedal.
 The Vapor Trail sounds pristine and warm, with a beautiful vintage-inspired tone.
 Thanks to Seymour Duncan’s use of quality components, the Vapor Trail sounds remarkably clear, free of the background noise and hiss suffered by many old-school analog delay pedals.
 The modulation (with convenient surface controls), TRS send and return jack, and handy LED delay indicator further stand to set this pedal apart from the crowd.
 If you’re in the market for the best analog delay pedal that’s affordably priced and has premium tone, definitely audition the Seymour Duncan Vapor Trail.